 A nursery is available on the 2nd floor of our Educational Building for newborns through 4-year-olds.
-After the “Word with our Children,” 4-year-olds through 2nd-graders are invited to join our Children’s Church on the 3rd floor of the Educational Building.
-The Children’s Church curriculum is from “The Gospel Project,” and corresponds to the Sunday School lesson for the day, expanding on the students’ understanding of key Biblical concepts.
+After the “Word with our Children,” 4-year-olds through 2nd-graders are invited to join our Children’s Church on the Choir Hallway.
+Children’s Church lessons correspond to those explored in our Sunday School curriculum, “The Gospel Project,” expanding on the students’ understanding of key Biblical concepts.

-This choir is open to children and youth, age 3 through 8th grade.
-They sing periodically during regular worship services as well as in special services and activities of the church during the year.
+Our PraiseMakers Kids’ Choir is open to children and youth, age 4 through 8th grade.
+They sing periodically during regular worship services as well as in special services and activities of the church throughout the year.
+PraiseMakers also presents an annual Christmas play.
+They rehearse on Wednesday nights at 6:00p.m.

-This adult handbell choir ministers periodically during regular worship services as well as in special services and activities of the church all during the year.
-Rehearsals are held on Mondays, 5:30-6:30 p.m.
+Our handbell choir ministers periodically during regular worship services as well as in special services and activities of the church throughout the year.
+Rehearsals are held on select Wednesdays at 7:30p.m.

 The Last Supper

 “The Last Supper” is a living dramatization of Leonardo da Vinci’s famous painting.
-Just as in Leonardo’s famous painting, this vivid tableau by Ernest K. Emurian portrays the moment when Jesus tells His disciples one of them will betray Him.
-During the program the disciples “come alive” and describe their thoughts and feelings on hearing Jesus’ startling words.
-The service also includes special music by the Chancel Choir.
+Just as in the painting, this vivid tableau by Ernest K. Emurian portrays the moment when Jesus tells His disciples one of them will betray Him.
+Each disciple in turn “comes alive” and describes his thoughts and feelings on hearing Jesus’ startling words.
+Special music adds to the meaning of this service.

 Worship Location & Directions